 Now that you have some great content, let’s talk about what it takes to build a fanbase for your music on Instagram.
 I’m going to tell you this right up front: there is no quick-fix, cheat, or formula to build a fanbase with Instagram for your music.
 Growing an engaged, dedicated, and enthusiastic community of fans takes time and consistency.
 That’s it.

 Sure, there are follow-for-follow strategies or other “hacks,” but all you’re going to get with those strategies is a number.
 In other words, you’ll get followers but they won’t be true fans who actually care about what you have to say or share.
-A number isn’t worth anything if they’re not commenting on your posts, buying your music, or coming out to gigs.
+A number isn’t worth anything if those fans are not commenting on your posts, buying your music, or coming out to gigs.

-So instead, I want to focus on how to get more followers on Instagram for musicians in a way that’s authentic and genuine.
+So instead, I want you to focus on the effective ways to build your fanbase on Instagram in a way that’s authentic and genuine.
 Let’s take a look.

 Everything You Need to Know About Instagram’s Algorithm